 If you really want a perfectly cooked steak and you have an immersion circulator (like the Anova Culinary Sous Vide Precision Cooker), now’s a good time to try out sous vide cooking.
 This style of cooking uses vacuum sealed bags to cook food in a water bath.
-It really takes out of all the guesswork – the water bath will cook your steak to a consistent, perfect temperature edge to edge.
+It really takes out all of the guesswork – the water bath will cook your steak to a consistent, perfect temperature edge to edge.

 Anova has an app that details the exact time and temperature to cook your steak for every level of doneness.
 Simply seal up the bag, drop it into the water bath, and let it cook away.
-Once it’s finished cooking, you can bring it out to the grill to for grill marks and to brown the exterior (that same reverse sear method we talked about in the indirect heat tip).
+Once it’s finished cooking, you can bring it out to the grill to give it grill marks and to brown the exterior (that same reverse sear method we talked about in the indirect heat tip).

 5. Use a Meat Thermometer

 Professional chefs cook so many steaks in their career that they know the level of doneness just by touching the meat.
 You might feel pretty comfortable with this technique on thinner steaks, too, but it’s harder to estimate the temperature of a really thick steak.
-Take the mystery out of it by investing in an instant read meat thermometer (we like the Lavatools Javelin).
+Take the mystery out of it by investing in an instant-read meat thermometer (we like the Lavatools Javelin).

 Your meat thermometer doesn’t care how thick the steak is, so take advantage of its precision.
-You’re aiming for 130° F for rare, 140° F for medium rare, 150° F for medium, and 160° F for well done.
+You’re aiming for 130° F for rare, 140° F for medium-rare, 150° F for medium, and 160° F for well done.
 The steak’s temperature will continue to rise the additional 5 degrees as it rests.